Slovakia during World War II

-During World War II, Slovakia was a client state of Nazi Germany and a member of the Axis powers.
-It participated in the war against the Soviet Union and deported most of its Jewish population.
+During World War II, Slovakia was a client state of Nazi Germany after the invasion of Czechoslovakia and officially became a member of the Axis powers in 1940.
+It participated in Operation Barbarossa sending a few divisions on the front.

 Slovak State foundation

 The desire for autonomy was one of the great causes for Slovaks in Czechoslovakia.
 Monsignor Jozef Tiso and nationalists of the Slovak People's Party pushed for Slovak independence and aligned themselves with the Nazi Party in Germany.
 On March 13, 1939, German Chancellor Adolf Hitler invited Tiso to Berlin.
 Hitler told Tiso that he would support him if he separated Slovakia from Czecho-Slovakia; otherwise, the Slovak lands would be divided between Hungary, Poland and the rest of Czecho-Slovakia.
 On March 14, 1939 Slovakia declared independence, calling itself the Slovak Republic.
 German troops soon occupied the Czech lands, and established the German Protectorate of Bohemia and Moravia there.

 War with Hungary

 On November 2, 1938, the First Vienna Award transferred the territories of southern Slovakia and southern Ruthenia to Hungary.
-Hungary was granted an area of 11,927 km² with a population of 869,299.
+Hungary was granted an area of 11,927 km2 with a population of 869,299.
 According to the 1941 Census, 86.5% of these were ethnic Hungarians.
 Hitler even promised to transfer all of Slovakia to Hungary in exchange for military support from Budapest in the war soon to be unleashed against the Soviet Union, but the Hungarians were reluctant to engage in warfare.
 Instead, they agreed to a territorial revision along ethnic separation lines.

 Hungary recognized the Slovak Republic led by Tiso.
 In 1939, from March 23 to March 31, a border war was fought between Slovakia and Hungary.
 Although Slovakia had signed a "Protection Treaty" with Nazi Germany, Germany refused to help Slovakia, in direct violation of that treaty.
 The Slovak-Hungarian War (also called the "Little War") resulted in the Hungarian occupation of a narrow strip along the border which had previously been Slovak.